apiveteau/sanddocs/documentation/home/home.md

 ---
 title: Home Page
 description: The Home page shows all your worbooks and workflows.
-A workbook is a LaToMo analysis, which can be using on one or multiple LaToMo solutions.
+A workbook is a DataMa analysis, which can be using on one or multiple DataMa solutions.
 layout: page
 ---